-Pilar de la Horadada is a popular holiday destination located two kilometres inland on the Costa Blanca.
+Pilar de la Horadada is a popular holiday destination located two kilometres inland on the Costa Blanca (Alicante).
 The area offers several kilometres of wide sandy beaches, small intimate coves and a landscape of great natural and scenic beauty.
 Bordering the Pinar de Campoverde urbanisation, Sierra Escalona is especially worth a visit for nature lovers.

 A sporting marina is situated near the 16th century watchtower on the coast at Torre de la Horadada, offering 539 mooring berths for boats of up to 12 metres, a ramp, a dry dock and several workshops.